-In our recent article Restaurant Marketing Ideas: The Top 31 Ideas to Grow in 2020 we covered social media, this article is a deeper dive into Instagram for restaurant marketing.
+In our recent article Restaurant Marketing Ideas: The Top 31 Ideas to Grow Your Restaurant in 2021 we covered various digital marketing strategies to promote your restaurant.
+This article is a deeper dive into the specifics of restaurant Instagram marketing.

-In this article, we have gathered some of the best tips available to help you come up with a powerful restaurant Instagram marketing plan of your own, as well as highlighting some of the best restaurant Instagram accountants.
+In this article, we have gathered some of the best tips available to help you create a powerful restaurant Instagram marketing plan of your own, as well as highlighting some of the best accounts in the business.

 Table of Contents